Andong Province: History

 The name of the province Antung in Chinese means "pacify the east" and was likely inspired by the Protectorate General to Pacify the East established during the Tang Dynasty.

 Antung Province was first created in 1934 as a province of the Japanese-controlled Empire of Manchukuo, when the former Fengtian Province was divided into three parts: Antung Province, Fengtian Province and Jinzhou Province.
-Antung was further sub-divided in 1939 into Antung Province and Tonghua Province.
+In 1939, Antung was further sub-divided into Antung Province and Tonghua Province.

-After the annexation of Manchukuo by the Republic of China after the end of World War II, the Kuomintang reunited Antung and Tonghua, and continued to recognize the area as Antung Province.
-However, under the administration of the People's Republic of China, Antung Province was renamed as Liaodong Province and it was abolished in 1954, and its area was divided between Liaoning Province and Jilin Province.
+After Manchukuo was annexed by the Republic of China, following the end of World War II, the Kuomintang reunited Antung and Tonghua, and continued to recognize the area as Antung Province.
+However, under the administration of the People's Republic of China, Antung Province was renamed Liaodong Province.
+It was abolished in 1954, with its area divided between Liaoning Province and Jilin Province.

 Administration division

-The capital of Antung Province from 1934–1939 was Tonghua, in modern-day Jilin.
-However, after the 1939 administrative reorganization of the province, the capital moved to Antung, an important border town between Manchukuo and Korea, and a major center on the railroad from Korea to Mukden.
+The capital of Antung Province from 1934–1939 was Tonghua, in present-day Jilin.
+However, after the administrative reorganization of 1939, the capital moved to Antung, an important border town between Manchukuo and Korea, and a major center on the railroad from Korea to Mukden.

 The area of the province (from 1934–1939 and 1945–1954) was 62160 km2.